-Additionally, when another Member conducts an investigation in relation to anti-dumping measures on Chinese products and performs price comparisons (calculation of margins of dumping), that member is allowed to compare export prices with sales prices of an appropriate third country instead of China's domestic sales prices (Article 15 of China's WTO Accession Protocol).
 The idea behind this is that market economy conditions do not prevail in China and there are no appropriate domestic sales prices.
-Article 15 of China's WTO Accession Protocol provides a basis for the above arrangement, but subparagraph (a)(ii) of that article expired in December 2016, 15 years after the accession of China.
+Article 15 (a) (ii), a part of Article 15 of China's WTO Accession Protocol, provides a basis for the above arrangement, but subparagraph (a)(ii) of that article expired in December 2016, 15 years after the accession of China.
 After the special treatment expired, the status of China's market economy became an issue of international debate (what is known as the issue of China's Market Economy Status).
-For details, refer to Part II, Chapter 6 of this report.
+For details, refer to Part II, Chapter 6 of the Report.

-China has initiated 284 AD investigations since 1995.
-Out of them, Japanese domestic products are involved in the 52 cases and for 40 of them, AD measures are imposed (as of the end of June 2019 for both numbers).
-China's AD duties on Japanese 21 products are currently continuing (as of the end of June 2019).
+China has initiated 288 AD investigations since 1995.
+Out of them, Japanese domestic products are involved in the 53 cases and for 42 of them, AD measures are imposed (as of the end of June 2020 for both numbers).
+China's AD duties on Japanese 20 products are currently continuing (as of the end of June 2020).